 - You may already have requested one for your consultations or pre-surgery check-ups.

 - Read your Sick Leave Policy and make an assessment on coverage.

-- Then check or verify with your H.R.
-Department to find out what your sick leave policy will cover (or not).
+- Then check or verify with your Human Resources Department to find out what your sick leave policy will cover (or not).

 For more information about Cosmetic and Plastic Surgery options and research in Australia.